DownrightNifty/computercraft-stuff/README.md

 # ComputerCraft NFP Image Converter
 A Python program to convert images into NFP images for display on ComputerCraft monitors inside of Minecraft.
 Inspired by [this program.](http://bit.ly/EricPost)

-Feel free to open issues or PRs!
+Feel free to open issues or PRs.

 The `nfp.py` module can convert between standard image formats and NFP.
 When converting from image to NFP, it uses [Pillow](https://python-pillow.org/) to [quantize](https://en.wikipedia.org/wiki/Quantization_(image_processing)) the image, reducing its color palette to the 16 available ComputerCraft colors.